ginevracoal/adversarialGAN/README.md

 ## Disclaimer
 The code, despite its robustness, is far from being production-ready: it needs to be refactored and, in some parts, it requires a redesign to allow a faster prototypation of experimental models and setups.
-Therefore, it should be considered a Proof Of Concept.
+Therefore it should be considered as a Proof Of Concept.

 ## Licence
 Creative Commons 4.0 CC-BY